1st/startup/README.md

 Hello!

 I like to be an entrepreneur and start a spartup *(like you)*.
-I am happy that I have found helpful content that helped me to understand what investors looking for.
-Also I am happy that I found some people who heped me to do my first steps on this way.
+I am happy that I have found content that helped me to understand **what are investors looking for**.
+Also I am happy to meet people who help me to do my first steps on this way.
 So, lets start.

 Start from Pitch Deck
 -------